Prince Charles hosts Clarence House public garden party

 Jools Holland, Sanjeev Bhaskar, Dame Vivienne Westwood and Paloma Faith will all take part and attended the launch.

-The festival will include exhibitions, interactive displays and a host of activities and live performances.'Fun and informative'
+The festival will include exhibitions, interactive displays and a host of activities and live performances.

 The Start initiative was set up to help people across the UK adopt a more sustainable lifestyle and promote greener practices.